OpenAI API openai tokens context-window

 Step-by-Step Fix

-1. Identify Your Current Token Usage
+1. Identify Current Token Count:

 import tiktoken